Corvus-Alex/M2_Internship_Sharks/README.md

   ### b) Second step : alignement

+  run **Second_step.sh**
   The second step is the alignement of our sequences, and the sorting of our sequence, which is by far the most time-consumming of all.
   The script will automatically align all the sequence by gene.
 The programm called here is muscle, but several other alignement programm exist, such as Macse or Clustalw.
-In the future version of the script I will certainly be using Macse instead of muscle for coding sequence.
+In the future version of the script I will certainly be using Macse instead of muscle for coding sequence, since Macse is way more effective and keep the open reading frame intact.
 Even if this process is stil automatized one must check by hand the quality of the alignement.
 Indeed a messy alignement will result into a phylogeny with abnormally large branch length.
+  I recommend the use of Mesquite as an alignement editor, but even then some sequence will maybe need to be either modified or even removed from the dataset.
+  At the end of the data cleaning you will be ready to run the last subscript.

+  ### c) Last step : Phylogeny

+  run **Last_step**
+  Finally the last subscript is about the tree construction, and is by far the most customizable one.
+  As a tree maker we use the program IQtree, since its option are numerous.
+  However, some missing data are still possible (unlikely) , and the user will have to manually remove the species with only missing data.
+  Many options are associated with Iqtree, and if the user want to make a more complete analyze, all the option are referenced in the user guide of Iqtree.